simjoly/bioinfo-utilities/Beast/Preparing_constraint_tree_for_datation_in_Beast.md

 mrca(tree)["Nelumbo_nucifera","Platanus_occidentalis"]
 ```

-You can also do this for other constraints.
+You can also do this for other nodes as well.

 ```r
 # 2. Tricolpate pollen = 86